MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/nxp.md

 * An external display
 * Any other peripherals (e.g. mouse, keyboard, etc.)

+### Instructions

 1. Run the Windows 10 IOT Core Dashboard and click on *Set up a new device* and insert a SD card into your computer.
 2. Hook up your NXP device to an external display.
 3. Fill out the fields.
+Select "NXP [i.MX6/i.MX7]" as the device type.
 Make sure to give your device a new name and password.
 Otherwise the default credentials will remain as:

 ```
 Device: minwinpc
 Password: p@ssw0rd
 ```

+4. Upload your pre-downloaded image file using the "Browse" function.
+For more information, see our [NXP documentation](https://docs.microsoft.com/en-us/windows/iot-core/learn-about-hardware/iotnxp).
-4. Accept the software license terms and click *Download and Install*.
+5. Accept the software license terms and click *Download and Install*.
 If all goes well, you'll see that Windows 10 IoT Core is now flashing your SD card.

 ![Dashboard screenshot](../media/DeviceSetup/Dashboard-Screenshot.jpg)